lekoala/kaly/docs/app.md

         return str_starts_with($request->getUri()->getPath(), '/admin');
     });

-$app->run();
+$app->run($request);
 ```

-### Middlewares

-Middlewares are plain PSR-15 `MiddlewareInterface` implementations.
-They are
-resolved from the container and called in the order they were pushed.
-The request
-dispatcher is the final handler of the stack.

-For middlewares that need both a "before" and an "after" phase, you can extend
+For middlewares that need both a "before" and an "after" phase, extend
 `Kaly\Middleware\GeneratorMiddleware` and implement the `before()` / `after()` hooks.

 ## Env variables

-Any env variables should be defined in the application server.
+Any env variable can be defined in the application server, otherwise an `.env` file in

-Otherwise, you can also have an `.env` in the root of your folder.
-`.env` file are simply passed to `parse_ini_file` method.
-You can avoid the filesystem call (checking if .env exists) by setting
-a `IGNORE_DOT_ENV` environment variable.

-The only processing we do is converting "true" and "false" strings to actual booleans.

-Then we check our applications environment variables:

--   debug : toggle debug mode for the app.
-Useful in development.
+the base directory is loaded (`parse_ini_file` format).
+Set `IGNORE_DOT_ENV` to skip the
+filesystem lookup.

+`APP_DEBUG` toggles debug mode (error reporting, debug logger, directory setup).

 ## Modules

-In a kaly app, all folders in the modules dir with a `config.php` are considered to be modules.
+In a kaly app, all folders in the modules dir with a `config.php` are considered
-Config files are executed during the bootstrap process and can return definitions
+modules.
+Config files are executed during bootstrap and can return definitions for the
-to be injected in the DI container.
+DI container.

+Modules are discovered in a deterministic order (sorted by folder name) and executed by
+priority (lower first).
+An explicit priority set by the module always wins; otherwise a
+priority is assigned from the discovery order.

-> You still need to autoload your modules yourself in composer.json
+> You still need to autoload your modules yourself in composer.json.

-> Convention: modules folder should match their namespace.
-We use uppercased folders for
+> Convention: the modules folder should match their namespace.
-> consistency.

-> The default namespace for the built-in router is `App` and it makes sense to have
-> a module matching this.

-> Modules are not loaded in any particular order by default.

 ## The DI container

-All definitions provided by the config modules are then loaded up in the Di container.
+All definitions provided by the module configs are merged, then the app defaults are

-Look into the `App::configureDi` method to see what's being done here.

-Please note the the Di container is only instantiated ONCE, when the application is booted.
+registered if not already defined, and the definitions are locked.

-This means that subsequent requests on the same app instance will use the same Di container.
+The container is instantiated ONCE during boot.
+Subsequent requests on the same app

-All returned instance are cached by default, except if they are part of no cache definition.
-This is the case for example for the `ServerRequestInterface` that is a uncached alias
-of `App::getRequest`.

-You can also request fresh classes using the ':new' suffix when calling `Di::get`
+instance reuse it.

 ## Routing

 The routing is done by a class implementing the `RouterInterface`.
+See the

-See our `ClassRouter` docs for more information.
+`ClassRouter` docs for more information.

-The router is also responsible to call your controllers.

 A controller must return one of:

 - a `ResponseInterface` (used as-is)
 - a `Kaly\View\View` (rendered to HTML by the configured renderer)
 - an `array` (JSON response)
 - a `string` (HTML response)
 - `null` (empty response)